 Samsung Electronics Co.
-(005930) may get a ruling by July 1 on its request to delay a ban on U.S. sales of its Galaxy Tab 10.1 tablet computer won by Apple Inc. (AAPL), a judge said.
+(005930) may get a ruling by July 1 on its request to delay a ban on U.S. sales of its Galaxy Tab 10.1 tablet computer won by Apple Inc. (AAPL:US), a judge said.

 U.S. District Judge Lucy Koh, who announced the timetable at a hearing today in San Jose, California, issued an order June 26 blocking U.S. sales of the tablet as part of patent- and trademark-infringement litigation between Samsung and Apple over smartphones and tablets.